C. H. W.

 Stop in the Park to see the engines play,

-And zealous little boys
+And zealous little

 Shall black your boots—they’ll charge you each three cents,